 Where to Stay in Malta

-On the main island, I stayed at Corinthia Palace Hotel & Spa, and it turned out to be a perfect choice.
-It’s strategically located just outside of the capital, and the hotel offers a free shuttle to both Valletta and St. Julian’s.
-It’s also very close to Mdina, and you can take a public bus there.
-Corinthia Palace Hotel & Spa is a five-star hotel featuring a swimming pool, gym, spa and an excellent breakfast buffet.
-While I was staying there, they were renovating the hotel so some of the pictures here might look outdated if they have already finished the refurbishment.
-You can book the hotel on HotelsCombined.
+On the main island, I stayed at Corinthia Palace Hotel & Spa, and it turned out to be one of the best hotel options in Malta.
+Strategically located just outside of the capital, the hotel offers a free shuttle service to both Valletta and St. Julian’s.
+It’s also very close to Mdina, which you can easily reach by public bus.

-If you’re on a budget, check out HostelWorld.
+If you are on the budget, there are also several affordable hotels and hostels.
 Most of the hostels in Malta are located in St. Julian’s, and here are some of the options there:

 Marco Polo Hostel